Occupational First Aid Level 3

 As OFA Level 3 is a very comprehensive course, it is important that you pick up your materials prior to the start of the course and complete the pre-course reading.
 Your materials will consist of:

-Upon completion of OFA Level 3, you will be required to pass an examination conducted by a person authorized by Worker’s Compensation Board.
-The exam will be scheduled within a week following the last day of course and consists of both written and practical segments.
+Upon completion of OFA Level 3, you will be required to pass an examination conducted by an Instructor.
+The exam consists of both written and practical segments.
 A grade of 70% or higher is required on each segment of the exam for successful certification.